-Today's letter will encourage you to not be prejudiced, but to treat everyone fairly as an individual.
-There is something dehumanizing about a label.
-Once we label our brother as "raca", for example, we can judge him as part of a group without even knowing his name (Matt.
+There is something about a label that is dehumanizing.
+Once we label our brother as "raca", for example, we can judge him without even knowing his name (Matt.
 5:22).
 This label empowers us to place this brother, without evidence, in a category where he may not belong.
-Jesus said: "Judge not according to the appearance, but judge righteous judgement" (Jn.
-7:24).
-It is wise to follow this inspired advice and "judge righteous judgement".
+That's why we need to avoid appearances and "judge righteous judgement".

-History is replete with examples of prejudice.
-Today's letter will narrow our focus to only consider prejudice against the rich.
-Once someone is labeled as "rich" it is much en vogue to automatically assumes they are evil and selfish.
-It is further "assumed" by many that their riches were ill gotten by oppressing the poor.
-Righteous judgement compels us to acknowledge that being rich does not automatically make you evil and being poor does not automatically make you good.
-Our righteous God judges everyone as individuals, and we should do the same.
+Throughout history there has been a bias against rich people.
+Because the rich are vastly outnumbered, the poor have periodically overpowered them to get even.
+Righteous judgement compels us to acknowledge that being rich does not make you evil and being poor does not make you good.
+Our righteous God judges us as individuals, and we should do the same.

 Consider, for example, the case of Job.
 He was the greatest of all the men in the east and owned 7,000 sheep, 3,000 camels, 500 yoke of oxen, 500 she asses, and had a very great household (Job.
 1:3).
 God, however, did not condemn him for being rich.
 In fact God considered him a "perfect and an upright man, one that feareth God, and escheweth evil" (Job.
 1:8).

-When we look beyond a label and examine Job's life more carefully, we discover that he was a good man doing the very things God wanted him to do.
+When we look beyond a label and examine Job's life more carefully, we discover that he was known for doing the very things God wanted him to do.
 (See Job 29:12 - 17)